Last updated April 15, 2019 (modified to reflect the TokBox services and Vonage’s service offering in Australia)

 Where the processing of your personal data by us is based on consent, you have the right to withdraw that consent without detriment at any time by contacting us.
 If you do not want your personal data used by Vonage for any direct marketing purposes, or shared with third parties for their own marketing use, then you may opt out of such use or sharing by contacting us, even if you have previously consented to such use.

-You can exercise the rights listed above at any time by contacting us and if you feel that your request or concern has not been satisfactorily resolved, you may approach your local data protection authority.
+You can exercise the rights listed above at any time by contacting us and if you feel that your request or concern has not been satisfactorily resolved, or if our response was not provided within a reasonable time, you may approach your local data protection authority (links here for residents of the EEA or Australia).
 The Information Commissioner is the supervisory authority in the United Kingdom and can provide further information about your rights and our obligations in relation to your personal data, as well as deal with any complaints that you have about our processing of your personal data.

 Other important information